amegh-ts/weather-app/README.md

 - The frontend application provides two main functionalities:
   1. **Location-Based Weather:** Upon accessing the app, it automatically fetches and displays weather information based on the user's current location.
-  2. **Search Weather:** Users can search for weather information by entering a location in the search bar.
+  2. **Search Weather (Authenticated Users Only):** Users can search for weather information by entering a location in the search bar after logging in.

 ### Backend

 - The backend server facilitates fetching weather data from external APIs and serving it to the frontend upon request.
+- Additionally, it handles user authentication for accessing the search functionality.

 ## Technologies Used

 - **Frontend:** React, Vite
 - **Backend:** Node.js, Express
+- **Authentication:** JSON Web Tokens (JWT)

 ## Contributing